640-KB/GLaBIOS/README.md

 2. A fully open-source PC BIOS, free of outside proprietary or copyrighted code
 3. Feature-complete with full support for original vintage hardware
 4. Fit in an 8K ROM to drop in to any original PC or clone

-### Features and build-time options

-- Support for Turbo, 5160, 5150 and compatible clone hardware.
-- POST test screen is Color "theme-able" (build-time)
-- Performance-optmized CGA/MDA text and graphics routines.
-Multiple levels of CGA snow removal (configurable at build-time).
-- Accurate PIT-based I/O timing.
-Better stability at faster clock speeds and increased speed on slower PCs.
-- Support for NEC V20 instructions (enabled at build-time).
-Performance improvement is negligible but uses them just because.
-- Beeps pitched correctly at A<sub>5</sub> (880Hz), &frac14; second long regardless of clock speed.
-Alternating error beeps are perfect fourth apart.
-(Is this silly?
-Maybe, but who wants a flat beep?)

 ### So where is the source code?